fattorilab/vr-navigation-tasks/Docs/scripts_docs/Data_saving.md

 Provides methods used to:

-- connect to the database and fetch the ID of the last session;
+- Connect to the database and fetch the ID of the last session;
   <details>
     <summary>Inspect code</summary>